 “(…) the meaning of the word Holocaust undergoes gradual modifications, so that the word begins to belong to the history of the Jews exclusively, as if among the victims there were not also millions of Poles, Russians, Ukrainians, and prisoners of other nationalities.”

 Czeslaw Milosz (1911-2004), Nobel Prize of Literature 1980.

 Suggested link: Institute of National Remembrance - Report "Poland 1939-1945.
 Human Losses and Victims of Repression Under the Two Occupations" ("Polska 1939–1945.
 Straty osobowe i ofiary represji pod dwiema okupacjami").

 Czesława Kwoka was 14 when she died in the Auschwitz concentration camp.
 She was arrested with her mother Katarzyna in Wólka Złojecka, a small village near Zamość (Lublin Voivodeship).
 Katarzyna was prisoner number 26946.
 Czesława was prisoner number 26947.
-They were incarcerated in German camps with 500,000 other Catholic Poles.
+They were incarcerated in Auschwitz with some 150,000 other Catholic Poles.

 In 1943, the Ukrainian nationalists and militia of the OUN/UPA allied to German occupants organized a genocide against the “ethnic” Catholic Poles living in the regions of Volhynia and Eastern Galicia.
 More than 100,000 people were massacred.
 Most of the victims were women and children.

-In deference to the Catholic Poles who were exterminated in Ukraine, this post doesn’t diplay a photo of the victims.
-Atrocities in Volhynia and Eastern Galcia were worse than what would be observed in Rwanda 49 years later.
+In deference to the Catholic Poles who were exterminated in Ukraine, this post doesn’t diplay any photo of the victims.
+Atrocities reported in Volhynia and Eastern Galicia were worse than what would be observed in Rwanda 49 years later.